innot/PET-Digital-Simulation/README.md

 ## Why?

-This project was started after watching this [youtube video](https://www.youtube.com/watch?v=nxilekpLp6g) by [curiousmarc](https://www.youtube.com/@CuriousMarc), where he and [Ken Shirriff](https://www.righto.com/) repair a broken PET2001.
+This project was started after watching this [youtube video](https://www.youtube.com/watch?v=nxilekpLp6g) by [curiousmarc](https://www.youtube.com/@CuriousMarc), where he and [Ken Shirriff](https://www.righto.com/2025/04/commodore-pet-repair.html) repair a broken PET2001.

 To follow the repairs I looked at the PET schematics - but got the wrong schematics.
 In the video they repair an original PET with static memory, not the dynamic memory in my schematic.

 But as I have always been curious about how dynamic RAM works, especially the refresh part, I decided to simulate the memory part to see how it works.

 Once that was running in the simulator I was intrigued by the video circuit.
-Having started in computing with the VIC20, I had wondered how video was generated before the advent of dedicated video chips.
+Having started in computing with the VIC20, I have been fascinated by how video was generated with just logic chips before the advent of dedicated video chips.

 After the video circuit was working and generating a valid image the decision was made to just implement the whole system and see if it can boot.